-The Metro links El Perchel (next to the bus station and María Zambrano station) with the western suburbs and does not yet reach the historic city centre.
+The Metro links El Perchel (next to the bus station and María Zambrano station) with the western suburbs and is due to reach the historic city centre by 2022.
 The red line runs to the university campus (Universidad) and the main hospital (Clinico).
 A single fare is 1.35€

 PLACES TO VISIT